-Parekh, Tier 2 Canada Research Chair in Inclusion, Disability and Education (as of July 1, 2019), is an assistant professor in the Faculty of Education.
+Gillian Parekh, Tier 2 Canada Research Chair in Disability Studies in Education (as of July 1, 2019), is an assistant professor in the Faculty of Education.
 She explores institutional and structural barriers related to equitable access to education, particularly for students with disabilities.
 She conducts both quantitative and qualitative research investigating demographic, programmatic and experiential trends between public and post-secondary education.
 With a focus on special education and academic streaming, her work explores how schools construct and respond to disability.
 Her research addresses current issues in education and will make a difference in the lives of young people in the GTA and beyond.

 Who will join York in January 2021 as an assistant professor in the Faculty of Liberal Arts & Professional Studies, has been awarded a Tier 2 CRC in Data, Democracy and AI.
 Her globally recognized, interdisciplinary research intersects digital and algorithmic cultures and explores the capture and processing of personal data.
 Her work focuses on the political economy of social media platforms, display ad economies, and the rise of third parties embedded in the mobile ecosystem which are facilitating algorithmic profiling, monetisation, polarization and bias.
 Her research contributes to an emerging field, mapping out datafication, a process that is rendering our social, cultural and political lives into productive data for machine learning and algorithmic decision-making.
 Pybus has cultivated strong European links with public organizations and will use her chair to engage Canadians with innovative tools, resources and pedagogy for increasing critical data literacy and democratic debate about artificial intelligence.

 Regina Rini is a York University Assistant Professor in the Department of Philosophy, Faculty of Liberal Arts & Professional Studies and a Tier 2 Canada Research Chair in Philosophy of Moral and Social Cognition.
 Rini’s research focuses on how people in democratic societies justify their social beliefs to one another.
 Her work analyzes research from the social sciences, especially cognitive science and sociology, to draw conclusions about how public debate currently works.
 She also investigates philosophical questions about what it means to improve public debate.
-How can we take deep moral and political difference seriously while remaining respectful in a diverse society?
+How can we take deep moral and political differences seriously while remaining respectful in a diverse society?
 Rini's central answer is a connection between public discourse and personal moral agency.
 She argues that we cannot understand our individual moral and political decisions without also understanding how we relate to those of others.